 At The Queens Museum

 Since 1995, The Neustadt has partnered with the Queens Museum to share its collection with the New York metropolitan area through a permanent Tiffany gallery and educational programing.
-This partnership has special significance because Tiffany's glass furnaces, bronze foundry, and workshops were located in Corona, Queens, less than two miles from the Musuem.
+This partnership has special significance because Tiffany's glass furnaces, bronze foundry, and workshops were located in Corona, Queens, less than two miles from the Museum.

 A Passion for Tiffany Lamps